 Rumor: T-Mobile jumping on the tiered data bandwagon on Nov.
-3rdAlex Wagner - Deputy Managing Editor, News Desk
+3rdAlex Wagner - Editorial Director of News and Content

 AT&T has already done it, Verizon will be doing it on October 28th, and now T-Mobile will be doing it on November 3rd.
 Doing what, you ask?
 Moving to tiered data, of course!
 Yes, according to some images leaked to TmoNews, T-Mobile will be making the switch to tiered data on November 3rd.
 Like Verizon, T-Mo will be keeping its unlimited data option.
 Unlike Verizon, though, some smartphones will still require the unlimited data plan.
 Here's how the data options will allegedly break down:

 - Feature phones will not require any data, but users can select either a 200MB or an unlimited plan